 How Does Probate Work In California?

-The death of a beloved one can be very upsetting.
-However, you might have responsibilities even while dealing out with your grief.
+The death of a loved one can be very upsetting.
+However, you are going to have responsibilities even while dealing with your grief.
 You should handle the affairs of the deceased person’s property and assets.
 This can be a difficult task that will require a lot of time and effort.
-Probating an individual’s will is the official procedure by which a will is acknowledged and the executors appointed to administer the deceased’s property.
+Probating a will is the official procedure by which a will is acknowledged and the executors appointed to administer the deceased’s property.

-In California, probating is both expensive and lengthy; basic steps exist for the probation of wills in California, which is somewhat similar to every other jurisdiction.
+In California, probate is both expensive and lengthy; basic steps exist for the probating of wills in California, which is somewhat similar to every other jurisdiction.
 Though these steps may seem straightforward, they can be complicated if there are disagreements among the parties involved.

 A probated will must be filed with the proper authorities in order to be officially recognized.
 The will itself must be submitted to the courts.
 The executors of the will must then locate and list all known assets and values.
 Creditors must be informed by letter or published notices in the local newspapers.
 The executors pay all debts, close the decedent’s account, and pay any outstanding tax liabilities.
 A request is made for the probated will to be closed.
 Once the will is approved, the executors distribute the remaining assets to the heirs.

 Mr. Eric Ridley did my estate planning, will, trust, DPOA, Advanced Healthcare Directive and end of life planning paperwork.
 This has(…)

 Eric helped me out immensely with a legal problem and was very kind, extremely professional and knew everything possible to(…)